 Step 3.
 Sauté raw veggies (garlic, onion, carrots).

 Step 4.
-Fold in other ingredients…cooked chicken, cooked rice, frozen peas, cooked eggs, and seasonings.
+Fold in other ingredients…rotisserie chicken (or your own shredded chicken), cooked rice, frozen peas, cooked eggs, and seasonings.

 Step 5.
 Heat until warmed…then feed your ARMY!